Princess Marie of Battenberg: Background and early life

 Marie grew up in a wholesome family environment which was remarked upon by their royal relatives for its harmony and simplicity.
-She was the eldest of five children and she had four younger brothers, each highly distinguished in his own right.
-The eldest of her brothers was the distinguished British First Sea Lord, Prince Louis of Battenberg, father of Louisa, Queen of Sweden and of Earl Mountbatten; he was also the maternal grandfather of Prince Philip.
-Her second brother was Prince Alexander of Battenberg, who was elected Prince of Bulgaria (equivalent to king) in 1879.
-Her third brother was Prince Henry of Battenberg, who married Princess Beatrice, a daughter of Queen Victoria, and was the father of Victoria Eugenie, Queen of Spain.
-Her fourth and youngest brother was Prince Francis Joseph of Battenberg, who married a daughter of king Nicholas I of Montenegro, but they had no children.
-In this way, Marie was related to a wide swathe of European royalty.
+She was the eldest of five children.
+She had four younger brothers, each highly distinguished in his own right.
+The eldest of her brothers was the Britain's First Sea Lord, Prince Louis of Battenberg, the father of Louise, Queen of Sweden and Earl Mountbatten; the maternal grandfather of Prince Philip of the United Kingdom.
+Her second brother was Prince Alexander of Battenberg, who was elected reigning Prince of Bulgaria in 1879.
+Her third brother was Prince Henry of Battenberg, who married Princess Beatrice, daughter of Queen Victoria, and was the father of Victoria Eugenie, Queen of Spain.
+Her fourth and youngest brother was Prince Francis Joseph of Battenberg, who married Princess Anna of Montenegro, a seventh child and sixth daughter of King Nicholas I of Montenegro, but the marriage remained childless.

+In her memoirs, Marie described being sexually molested by her maternal cousin Alexander Hauke (1841-1863) when she was ten years old, writing: "Sometimes it happened, when Adèle [her nanny] was not in the room, that he would seize me passionately and kiss me.
+I would struggle till he let me go, frightened and upset [...]
+He made me promise to say nothing about this even to mamma; I was his only comfort, which he could not afford to lose.
+The conflict worried me, and ended by my not being able to stand Cousin Alexander anymore."

-Marie was a godmother to her niece, Princess Alice of Battenberg, mother of Prince Philip, Duke of Edinburgh.
+Marie was godmother to her niece, Princess Alice of Battenberg, mother of Prince Philip, Duke of Edinburgh.

 Marriage and family

-The Princess married on 19 April 1871 in Darmstadt, Count Gustav Ernst of Erbach-Schönberg (1840–1908), who was elevated to the rank of Prince (Fürst) in 1903.
-They had four children:
+Princess Marie married on April 19, 1871 in Darmstadt, Count Gustav Ernst of Erbach-Schönberg (1840–1908), who was elevated to the rank of Prince (Fürst) in 1903.
+They had five children, including a stillborn son between 1873 and 1877: